platisd/eely/README.md

 The "intermediate" course is a mix of the "beginner" and "advanced" courses.
 Then, there are customers who want to skip some content from one course and add some material specifically tailored for them.<br>
-I want to be able to accomodate the above without maintainting multiple copies/branches and without having to manually edit existing content for each delivery.
+I want to be able to accommodate the above without maintaining multiple copies/branches and without having to manually edit existing content for each delivery.
 1. **All course material in one PDF** - I like to be able to generate a single PDF file with all the course material and hand it out to the students.<br>
 Remember, that doesn't mean I want to have a single Markdown file for the whole course.